 - Income investors face difficult capital allocation decisions with lingering uncertainty about the Fed's path to tame inflation.
-Fears of an earnings recession are mounting, and market volatility remains elevated. - Risk management strategies tailored around options have grown in popularity, and for outcome-based objectives multiple solutions are available for investors to express their views or pursue their goals. - Option strategies can be dual purpose.
-For those investors targeting risk management specifically, incorporating covered calls and protective puts in a single wrapper can potentially provide such an outcome while simultaneously making distributions including premiums from those positions.
+Fears of an earnings recession are mounting, and market volatility remains elevated. - Risk management strategies tailored around options have grown in popularity, and for outcomebased objectives multiple solutions are available for investors to express their views or pursue their goals. - Option strategies can be dual purpose.
+For those investors targeting risk management specifically, incorporating covered calls and protective puts in a single wrapper can serve as a risk management strategy, either for income purposes or a total return agenda.